-ISP Technical Impacts from different perspectives of choosing Option 3 Operation of this option Admin Implications of this option Trustee Risk of this option e Complex match regime to implement and operate.
+Impact otion 3 Option Description Individual's Experience of this option ISP Technical Operation of this option Admin Implications of this option Trustee Risk of this option 3 If Surname, DOB and NINO nearly match, then compare with other data elements to check whether doing a positive return is appropriate See Annex B some suggested 'nearly' scenarios together with other potential data elements to be considered, which could include: 1.001 Forename 1.007 Alternate name (e.g. Maiden name) 1.010 Address Line 1 1.015 Postcode Number of maybe matches may be less than with Option 2.
+Complex match regime to implement and operate.
 Demand from individuals for resolution of maybe matches may be less than with Option 2.
 But demand for retirement quotations on found pensions may be higher.
-Reduced risk of false negatives through notification of maybe matches, but potentially not as many as with Option 2 quotations on found pensions

-Note that neither Option 2 nor Option 3 is as optimal (green) as Option 1 with perfect data.
+Reduced risk of false negatives through notification of maybe matches, but potentially not as many as with Option 2 Note that neither Option 2 nor Option 3 is as optimal (green) as Option 1 with perfect data.